dvreeze/yaidom/docs/motivation.rst

 This makes it very hard to define a stable notion of equality for XML.
 Yet Scala's standard XML library defines equality for XML, without it being clear what it means exactly for 2 XML trees to be equal.
 Anti-XML defines XML elements as case classes, suggesting a "true" notion of equality, based on the structure of the element alone.
-Moreover, in Anti-XML's case, namespace prefixes are significant for equality comparisons, yet it is very common to consider 2 XML documents equal if they only differ in the namespace prefixes used.
+Moreover, in Anti-XML's case, namespace prefixes are significant for equality comparisons, yet it is very common to consider 2 XML documents that only differ in namespace prefixes to be equal.

 Hence I do not want a DOM-like XML API to suggest in any way that there is a stable notion of equality for XML trees.
 The Scales XML library, while not being a DOM-like API, indeed does require the user to do some work telling the application how to compare 2 XML documents for equality.
+Also see the XMLUnit_ library, which also expects the user to take charge of equality comparisons for XML.
 I think this is a good thing.

 Yaidom does offer some notion of equality, but not for normal yaidom node trees.
 Yaidom has a separate node class hierarchy that is meant for equality comparisons, and that contains only element and text nodes, and only namespace URIs instead of